Parallels in the symbolism of star constellations

 For example, snakes look different than turtles, although both are reptiles---we have observed the two categories as two types of star patterns in the results of Question S.2, but may have missed this difference in other semantic categories.
-Some of the best populated semantic categories (man-made objects, architecture, landscape) could also be split into subcategories, which would mean that stronger requirements would be placed on the type of object that is matched between cultures.
-Finally, here we measured semantic universality without considering the geometry of the line figure (where lines are imagined) in addition to the star pattern; this remains as future work.
+The largest semantic category (man-made objects) could also be split into subcategories, which would mean that stronger requirements would be placed on the type of object that is matched between cultures.
+Despite the limitations, we found many previously unknown facts about constellation design, which we summarise as follows.